magento/magento2/app/code/Magento/Variable/README.md

 # Magento_Variable module

-The Magento_Variable module allows the creation of custom variables for use in email templates or in the WYSIWYG editor when editing description of system entities.
+The Magento_Variable module allows the creation of custom variables for use in email templates or in the WYSIWYG editor when editing descriptions of system entities.

 ## Installation details

-Before installing this module, note that the Magento_Variable is dependent on the following modules:
+The Magento_Variable module is dependent on the following modules:

 - Magento_Config
 - Magento_Store